kohyamat/p-B/README.md

 # p-B

-These files are R code and plot data files used for calculating species population turnover of biomass and abundance in a tropical forest plot.
+These files are the R code and plot data files used for calculating species population turnover of biomass and abundance in a tropical forest plot.

 Paper: Takashi S. Kohyama, Matthew D. Potts, Tetsuo I. Kohyama, Kaoru Niiyama, Tze Leong Yao, Stuart J. Davies, & Douglas Sheil.
-Trade-off between standing biomass and productivity in species-rich tropical forest: evidence, explanations and implications. (*submitted*)
+2020.
+Trade-off between standing biomass and productivity in species-rich tropical forest: evidence, explanations and implications. *Journal of Ecology* in press.

 ## Contents